-(f) a certification that the operator did not know or have reason to know of the leak or release before discovery using ALARM technology; and

-(g) a description of how the operator used ALARM technology as a routine and on-going aspect of its waste-reduction practices.

-(5) For each leak or release reported by an operator that meets the requirements of Paragraphs (3) and (4) of Subsection B of 29.15.28.10 NMAC, the division, in its sole discretion, may approve a credit that the operator can apply against its reported volume of lost natural gas as follows:

-(a) a credit of forty percent of the volume of natural gas discovered and isolated within 48 hours of discovery and timely repaired;

-(b) an additional credit of twenty percent if the operator used ALARM technology no less than once per calendar quarter as a routine and on-going aspect of its waste-reduction practices.

-(6) A division-approved ALARM credit shall:

-(a) be used only by the operator who submitted the application pursuant to Paragraph (4) of Subsection B of 29.15.27.10 NMAC;

-(b) not be transferred to or used by another operator, including a parent, subsidiary, related entity, or person acquiring the well;

-(c) be used only once; and

-(d) expire 24 months after division approval.

-C. Third-party verification.
-Upon request by the division, the operator, at its own expense, shall retain a third-party approved by the division to verify any data or information collected or reported pursuant to Subsections F and G of 19.15.27.8 NMAC and make recommendations to correct or improve the collection and reporting of data and information, submit a report of the verification and recommendations to the division by the specified date, and implement the recommendations in the manner approved by the division.
+- (f) a certification that the operator did not know or have reason to know of the leak or release before discovery using ALARM technology; and - (g) a description of how the operator used ALARM technology as a routine and on-going aspect of its waste-reduction practices. - For each leak or release reported by an operator that meets the requirements of Paragraphs (3) and (4) of Subsection B of 29.15.28.10 NMAC, the division, in its sole discretion, may approve a credit that the operator can apply against its reported volume of lost natural gas as follows: - (a) a credit of forty percent of the volume of natural gas discovered and isolated within 48 hours of discovery and timely repaired; - (b) an additional credit of twenty percent if the operator used ALARM technology no less than once per calendar quarter as a routine and on-going aspect of its waste-reduction practices. - (76) A division-approved ALARM credit shall: - (a) be used only by the operator who submitted the application pursuant to Paragraph (4) of Subsection B of 29.15.27.10 NMAC; - (b) not be transferred to or used by another operator, including a parent, subsidiary, related entity, or person acquiring the well; - (c) be used only once; and - (d) expire 24 months after division approval. - C. Third-party verification.
+Upon request by the division, the operator, at its own expense, shall retain a third party approved by tThe division may request that an operator retain a third party to verify any data or information collected or reported pursuant to this Part, Subsections F and G of 19.15.27.8 NMAC and make recommendations to correct or improve the collection and reporting of data and information, submit a report of the verification and recommendations to the division by the specified date, and implement the recommendations in the manner approved by the division.
+If the division and the operator cannot reach agreement on the division's request, the operator may file an application for hearing before the division.
+The operator, at its own expense, shall retain a third party approved by the division to conduct the activities agreed to by the division and the operator or ordered by the division following a hearing.